-An SRTP is a 10-year vision of the capital and operating needs of a transit agency, required by the Metropolitan Transportation Commission (MTC), under guidance from the Federal Transit Administration (FTA).
-An SRTP is required from each major transit agency in the Bay Area and updated periodically.
-The SRTP serves to identify transit needs and develop priorities.
+The SRTP is a 10-year vision of the capital and operating needs of a transit agency, required by the Metropolitan Transportation Commission (MTC), under guidance from the Federal Transit Administration (FTA).
+The SRTP is required from each major transit agency in the Bay Area and updated periodically to identify transit needs and develop priorities.